Sunday, August 4, 2019

 Namely, you can upload your 23andMe data to search the database of FamilyTreeDNA members (or other people who have uploaded data).
 I was told that there was someone within the range of "Father/Son", who was also an X-chromosome match (and "X-match").
 This is not possible: I am a male, so a father or son would have to have a Y-chromosome match (and not an X-chromosome match).

 I e-mailed the contact (you can see the e-mail address for your predicted relatives), but I never heard back.
 One possibility is that someone could have created a false account that was based upon my public genome data, but I don't know that for certain.
 For example, there are a lot of people listed within the range of "2nd Cousin - 4th Cousin," and I don't recognize any of them.
-I also don't have a access to the raw data for this individual.
+I also don't have access to the raw data for this individual.
 In other words, all I know is that this result can't be precise.

 For example, as of 10/3/2019, it looks like other people have encountered a similar result with a self-search (so, it may be the "Father/Son" part is not precise, and instead should have said "Self/Twin").
 If that is the case, you can see that explanation on Twitter here.
 FamilyTreeDNA also confirmed that kits from the same individual (or monozygotic twins) will also appear as "Parent/Child" with 50% similarity, as described in this table.

 More importantly, as a general rule, if you encounter a surprising result, I would like to encourage people to first pause and then try to calm down and critically assess the results.
-This can go both ways - for example, I would also recommend waiting at least one day before positing anything negative (as probably would have been wise for a Food Sensitivity test, although I have posted an apology in that section).
+This can go both ways - for example, I would also recommend waiting at least one day before posting anything negative (as probably would have been wise for a Food Sensitivity test, although I have posted an apology in that section).

 To be clear, I would usually expect an IBD calculation for the same individual or parent-child relationship to be reliable.
 For example, you can see a clear difference when comparing my own samples versus 1000 Genomes samples and most parent-to-child relationships on this blog post (please scroll towards the bottom of the page).
 I have also found known and validated novel relationships on 23andMe and AncestryDNA.